AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 General ALICE Git guidelines can be accessed [here](https://alisw.github.io/git-tutorial/).

+## Raw data source

+To read a raw data file, one can use the O2's [RawFileReader](https://github.com/AliceO2Group/AliceO2/tree/dev/Detectors/Raw#rawfilereader).
+On the same page, there are instructions to write such file from Simulation.

 ---

 [← Go back to Quickstart](QuickStart.md) | [↑ Go to the Table of Content ↑](../README.md) | [Continue to Post-processing →](PostProcessing.md)